 Under Alternative A1, NOAA Fisheries would not implement any new management measures for oceanic whitetip sharks.
 Relative to other species, oceanic whitetip sharks are caught infrequently.
-Additionally, oceanic whitetip shark landings in the recreational rod and reel fishery have been sporadic with only two individuals reported as harvested in the last five years.
-Neutral socioeconomic impacts are expected because current recreational and commercial fishing practices would continue unaltered.
+Additionally, oceanic whitetip shark landings in the recreational rod and reel fishery have been sporadic with only two individuals reported as harvested between 2017 and 2021.
+Neutral social and economic impacts are expected because current recreational and commercial fishing practices would continue unaltered.